Introduction #

 ji=k, kj=i, ik=j.ji=-k,\;kj=-i,\;ik=-j.

-These rules are all you need to know to do computations with the quaternions.
+Real numbers however do commute with i,j,ki,j,k.
+These rules are all we need to know to do computations with the quaternions.

 The conjugate of a quaternion is defined similarly to the complex numbers.
 If